 While many low-skill jobs are being replaced by advances in automation, refiners are short of workers with computer experience, programming skills, and, especially, critical-thinking and problem solving skills with knowledge on running refineries.
 It should also be noted that the talent shortage, which the industry has seen coming for years now, isn’t just about the number of workers entering retirement; it’s about how much time—studies show about seven years—is required to get their replacements up to speed so they feel able to do their jobs independently and competently.

-Many refiners are finding out the hard way that if their training methods and operational procedures fail to evolve along with technology, then opportunities to maximize the value of automation investments could be missed.
+Upskilling the existing workforce Many refiners are finding out the hard way that if their training methods and operational procedures fail to evolve along with technology, then opportunities to maximize the value of automation investments could be missed.
 Continual investments in ongoing training and work process renewal will pay dividends in obtaining benefits from the new technologies.

 Since many refiners are losing institutional intelligence at a faster rate than they can replace it, it’s simply not enough for a manager to hold a single training session for their crews to learn a new process or procedure.
 It’s unrealistic to expect students to transfer knowledge gained in a classroom directly to a real-world plant environment without risking safety incidents or production upsets.
 To ensure knowledge becomes institutionalized, many refiners are utilizing a central support system with subject matter experts who can remotely see and hear what plant personnel are experiencing and provide real-time guidance.
 Likewise, there is no substitute for hands-on training.
-The challenge is to find the right blend of training and to also use technology such as traditional or immersive simulation to bridge the gap between the classroom and the real world, accelerating learning.
+The challenge is to find the right blend of

-Today there are millions of tech-savvy men and women preparing to join the workforce, but too few of them see refining as a desirable career path.
+Attracting tomorrow’s leaders Today there are millions of tech-savvy men and women preparing to join the workforce, but too few of them see refining as a desirable career path.
 To ensure that it has access to a stream of qualified, motivated staff now and in the future, the downstream industry must shed its age-old reputation and promote the exciting high-tech aspects of the job effectively.
 The industry is on the cutting edge in many ways, but it simply isn’t engaging with recruits to show them how their engineering or programming abilities can be translated into a rewarding career.

-As integral as change management is to successful digital transformation, it is often one of the biggest roadblocks.
+Change management is in the air As integral as change management is to successful digital transformation, it is often one of the biggest roadblocks.
 This is because of how hard it can be to rethink how people approach their jobs—especially in an industry like refining which has relied on the same work processes for decades.
 It’s easy for management to decree a new policy; implementing it successfully throughout all levels of an organization, with all the psychological factors involved, is another prospect altogether.
 This may evolve as the new generation of “digital natives” enters the workforce, but it is a real problem now and for the transition period.

 1. Automate workflows by eliminating repetitive tasks and streamlining standard operations.